|

 CPUID instruction performance to a file

-on computers with a configuration that can be interesting for
+it is started on computers with a configuration that can be interesting for me

 - Added 1 vendor of motherboards with Award and AMI BIOS